Tax-Free Like-Kind Exchanges Of Property (§1031 Exchanges)

 Example: Calculating Taxable Gain and Adjusted Basis for Property Exchanges Involving Boot

-If there is debt associated with the property, then the exchanged debt is netted out, so the party receiving the smaller debt will have been considered to have received boot to the extent that the received debt liability is less than the transferred debt liability.
-So, if you exchange property that has a $125,000 mortgage for property that has only a $50,000 mortgage, then you are considered to have received boot of $75,000.
+If there is debt associated with the property, then the exchanged debt is netted out.
+The party receiving the smaller debt is considered to have received boot to the extent that the received debt liability is less than the transferred debt liability.
+So, if you exchange property that has a $125,000 mortgage for property that has only a $50,000 mortgage, then you received boot of $75,000.
 The party receiving the larger debt is not considered to have received boot.

 Because tax-free treatment may not apply to transactions where the taxpayer receives cash, the tax code provides several safe harbors for several types of transactions involving cash.
 The taxpayer will not have been considered receiving money or property if the transaction involves: